-How did your clients find you and what attracted them to your clinic?
+How did your clients find you and what attracted them to your clinic in Edmonton?

-Many business owners make assumptions about their clients.
+Many business owners in Edmonton make assumptions about their clients.
 Instead of taking a guess, we take a scientific approach.

 A survey is a method of gathering information from a sample of people to generalize the results to a larger population.
 In other words, we collect information from a small sample of your clients, which helps us learn about your total population of clients.